cpacker/MemGPT/docs/endpoints.md

 $Env:OPENAI_API_KEY = "YOUR_API_KEY" # on Windows (PowerShell)
 ```

-When you run `memgpt configure`, make sure to select `openai` for both the model endpoint provider and embeddings endpoint provider, for example:
+When you run `memgpt configure`, make sure to select `openai` for both the LLM inference provider and embedding provider, for example:
 ```
 $ memgpt configure
 ?
 Select LLM inference provider: openai